21-22 Meridian Elementary Health and Safety Plan

 - Expectations and universal precaution signage will be posted at staff restrooms entry/exit.

-- Staff will handwash/sanitize before entering cafeteria and re-entering the classroom.
+- Staff will handwash/sanitize before entering the cafeteria and re-entering the classroom.

 - Staff will remind students to handwash/sanitize before entering the classroom from the playground.